andrewcooke/pytyp/pytyp.rst

 small changes to the base language as a consequence.

 The result is a natural, expressive DSL [#]_, embedded in Python.
-Its semantics extend the ABC approach with registration of instances and nested iteration over values and types.
+Its semantics extend the ABC approach with registration of instances and iteration over values and types.
 The latter allows piecewise verification of values that cannot be registered.

-The approach tries to be "pythonic": it adds type–related metadata to programs that can be used at run–time; this is optional, and builds on existing concepts.
-As with ABCs, correct use is not enforced by a static type system;
+The approach tries to be "pythonic": it adds type–related metadata to programs that can be used at run–time; it is optional, and builds on existing concepts.
-no attempt is made to resolve conflicting specifications.
+As with ABCs, correct use is not enforced by a static type system; no attempt is made to resolve conflicting specifications.

 At the less pythonic extreme, the library also supports method overloading with dynamic dispatch and type–checking of functions via decorators.